odrevet/edict_database/README.md

 # Licencing

+the edict_database project is not affiliated with the edict project.

 The source code in the src folder is licenced under the MIT license

 The generated sql and db files are licenced under the edrdg license, same as the edict dictionary.